-- It is safe to vaccinated children with severe egg allergy with a vaccine containing a low level of egg residue even if these children suffer from concurrent atopic diseases. - The level of serum specific IgE to egg does not predict a reaction to the vaccine. - Children with a positive serum-specific IgE test to egg allergy who had never been exposed to egg, should be treated as if they are allergic to egg.
+- -It is safe to vaccinated_egg allergic children that is with severe egg allergy who are severely affected by their allergy with a vaccine with a low level of egg residue.with a vaccine containing a low level of egg residue even if these children suffer from concurrent atopic diseases. - -The level of serum specific IgE to egg does not predict a reaction to the vaccine. - -Children tested positive for egg allergy with serum specific IgE and that has never been exposed to egg, should be treated as if they had had a serious reaction towards were egg allergie.
+Children with a positive serum-specific IgE test to egg allergy who had never been exposed to egg, should be treated as if they are allergic to egg.